 #8 You Struggle to Find a Kindred Spirit

 But it’s not always as hard as that.
 Having the wisdom to discern the true depths of your connection with a person will be your greatest asset in the area of love.

 #9 You’re Crippled By Possibilities

 As we grow in maturity our perception of possibilities and explanations expands: we see life from limitless angles.
 This means that we see more than one way of doing things which makes us unfailingly indecisive as we see the full expanse of possibilities, and the lack of absolutes.
-Although making decisions and judgements can be a crippling experience, this can double as a virtue, allowing us to understand that we can't simply judge people by face value, and that they are the result of millions of internal and external influences.
+Although making decisions and judgments can be a crippling experience, this can double as a virtue, allowing us to understand that we can’t simply judge people by face value, and that they are the result of millions of internal and external influences.

-#10 You Yearn For A Place To Belong
+#10 You Yearn For a Place to Belong

 For some Old Souls, the world feels alien.
 They find it hard to understand people, why such chaos and misery exists and how it is allowed, and sometimes encouraged, to continue.
 They long to find a place where they feel like they belong, a space filled with freedom and liberation.
 This often results in the feeling that this world is not their true home.

 Regardless of which of the above problems you may come across, these struggles will affect your life a lot less when you grow in inner understanding and acceptance.

 The stronger your ability to channel and use the Old energy that is latent within you, the greater your capacity will be to aid in the continuation and evolution of your soul.